therealOri/atmos-rng/DOCS.md

 # Randint
 - `randint(minimum, maximum, how_many)`

   This function allows you to generate random numbers/integers.
-If `how_many` is more than 1, it will retun a list of random numbers as type `str`. (for now)
+If `how_many` is more than 1, it will retun a list of random numbers as type `int`.

 <br>